Sunday School Programs

 Adult Education Curriculum

 Download this list of the books, study guides, and DVDs available through Adult Ministries.

-If 9 a.m. fits your schedule, please join the BASIC Class (Brothers and Sisters in Christ) in room A201 – all ages are welcome!
-Stay for the Pathways contemporary service at 10 a.m., then be at your favorite brunch location by 11:15 or so.
+Are you considering joining a Sunday School Class in 2016?
+If 9:00 a.m. fits your schedule and if joining a Sunday School class might be one of your resolutions please join the BASIC Class (Brothers and Sisters in Christ) in room A201 – all ages are welcome.
+Please join us!
+Stay afterwards for the Pathways Contemporary Service, then be at your favorite brunch location by 11:15 or so.

 Contact Kristen Bridgeman at email@example.com.